-NOTICE is hereby given that, pursuant to its Bylaws and call of its Directors, the Annual Meeting of the Shareholders of RGC Resources, Inc. will be held at The Hotel Roanoke and Conference Center, 110 Shenandoah Avenue, Roanoke, Virginia 24016, on Monday, February 5, 2018, at 9:00 a.m., for the purposes of:
+NOTICE is hereby given that, pursuant to its Bylaws and call of its Directors, the Annual Meeting of the Shareholders of RGC Resources, Inc. will be held at The Hotel Roanoke and Conference Center, 110 Shenandoah Avenue, Roanoke, Virginia 24016, on Monday, February 3, 2020, at 9:00 a.m., for the purposes of:

-- 1. Electing three Class C directors. - 2.
+- 1. Electing three Class B directors. - 2.
 Ratifying the selection of Brown, Edwards & Company, L.L.P. as the independent registered public accounting firm. - 3.
-Approving, on an advisory basis, the compensation of our named executive officers. - 4.
+Approving an amendment to the Articles of Incorporation to increase the number of authorized shares of common stock. - 4.
+Approving, on an advisory basis, the compensation of our named executive officers. - 5.
 Acting on such other business as may properly come before the Annual Meeting.

-Your attention is directed to the Proxy Statement accompanying this Notice for a more complete statement regarding matters proposed to be acted upon at the meeting.
-Only those shareholders of record as of the close of business on November 24, 2017 shall be entitled to vote at the meeting.
-Admission to the meeting will be limited to invited guests, persons who are listed on RGC Resources' records as shareholders as of the Record Date, or persons who bring documentation to the meeting that demonstrates their beneficial ownership of RGC Resources common stock through a broker, bank or other nominee as of the Record Date.
+Your attention is directed to the Proxy Statement accompanying this Notice for a more complete description regarding matters proposed to be acted upon at the meeting.
+Only those shareholders of record as of the close of business on November 22, 2019 shall be entitled to vote.
+If you plan to attend the Annual Meeting, admission will be limited to invited guests and shareholders who have and make available proper identification.